kudashevs/php-8-new-features/README.md

 ### *Named arguments*
 PHP 8 allows us to pass specific names/identifiers for functions or methods arguments.
-It gives us the possibility to provide all parameters in any order we like.
-We can even provide only required parameters and skip optional ones.
+It gives us the possibility to identify the arguments and provide them in any order we like.
+We can even provide only the required arguments and skip optional ones.
 ```php
 explode(separator: ' ', string: 'a b');
 explode(string: 'a b', separator: ' ');